-Type of equity Voluntary Termination or Termination for Cause Involuntary Termination Normal Retirement Death or Disability Non-qualified stock Unvested options are Unvested options are Unvested options are Vesting of options accelerates. options forfeited.
-Participant has 90 forfeited.
-Participant has 90 forfeited.
-Participant has three Participant or his estate has days to exercise vested days to exercise vested years to exercise vested one year to exercise vested options. options. options. options.
+Type of equity Voluntary Termination or Termination for Cause Involuntary Termination Normal Retirement Death or Disability Non-qualified stock Unvested options are forfeited.
+Unvested options are forfeited.
+Participant has Unvested options are Vesting of options options Participant has 90 days to 90 days to exercise vested options. forfeited.
+Participant has accelerates.
+Participant or exercise vested options. three years to exercise his estate has one year to vested options. exercise vested options.

-The table below shows the aggregate amount of potential payments that each Named Executive Officer (or his or her beneficiary or estate) would have been entitled to receive if his or her employment had terminated, or, as noted under "Change-in-control" on page 30 above, is assumed to receive if a change-in-control had occurred, on May 31, 2014 under the MSPP, the 2001 Plan, the 2011 Plan and, in the case of a portion of Mr. Robinson's outstanding stock options, the Class A Plan.
-The amounts shown assume that termination or the change-in-control was effective as of May 31, 2014, and include amounts earned through such time and estimates of the amounts which could otherwise have been paid out to the Named Executive Officer's separation from the Company or at the time of a change-in-control.
-Annual bonuses are discretionary and are therefore omitted from the table, except in the case of Ms. O'Connell, and no amounts are reflected in respect of the 1995 Plan as the stock options remaining outstanding thereunder had no value at May 31, 2014 based on the exercise prices thereunder.
+The table below shows the aggregate amount of potential payments that each Named Executive Officer (or his or her beneficiary or estate), other than Ms. Mayer as noted above, would have been entitled to receive if his or her employment had terminated, or, as noted under "Change-in-control" above, is assumed to receive if a change-in-control had occurred, on May 31, 2015 under the MSPP, the 2001 Plan, the 2011 Plan and, in the case of a portion of Mr. Robinson's outstanding stock options, the Class A Plan.
+The amounts shown assume that termination or the change-in-control was effective as of May 31, 2015, and include amounts earned through such time and estimates of the amounts which could otherwise have been paid out to the Named Executive Officers at that time.
+The actual amounts which would be paid out can only be determined at the time of each Named Executive Officer's separation from the Company or at the time of a change-in-control.
+Annual bonuses are discretionary and are therefore omitted from the table, except in the case of Ms. O'Connell.
 As previously indicated, the calculations also do not include plan balances under the Retirement Plan applicable to the Named Executive Officers, which are provided in the Pension Benefits table above.
+Ms. Mayer is not included in the table below because she retired from the Company as of May 29, 2015.